Student loan objections, disputes and challenges

 - a decision about significant over-deductions

-- interest charged
+- interest or late payment interest charged

-- a decision concerning financial hardship relief.
+- a decision concerning financial hardship relief

 If you have salary or wages income, your current balance won't include all your repayment deductions yet.
 This is because your employer has until the 20th of the month after making these deductions, to send us the information.